-Combination taps with separate waterways do not require any additional backflow protection.
-However, combination (blending) taps that allow mixing of the water to occur within the body of the tap should have single check valves on the hot and cold inlets.
+Blender taps with separate waterways do not require any additional backflow protection.
+However, where Blender taps allow mixing of water within the body of the tap, these should have either; integral single check valves within the tap, or, a single check valve fitted to each hot and cold supply pipe to the tap.